rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

 ---

-**_Postscript_**: Just in case it wasn't clear, the obsession here was listening to the Daylist twenty times.
-For some reason, I like strange challenges.
+**_Postscript_**: Just in case it wasn't clear, the obsession here was the challenge of listening to the Daylist twenty times.
 There are also some related obsessions, such as with D&tJ's music and the aforementioned database.

 ---

+[1] That reminds me; I haven't been to one of Jon's shows in a long while.
+Unfortunately, they're at a time when I'm normally in a meeting, teaching, or preparing dinner.

-[1] Pronounced "Da-neek-uh" not  "Da-nick-uh".
+[2] Pronounced "Da-neek-uh" not  "Dan-ick-uh".
 You can hear the pronunciation at the start of "[You Make a Bad Day Good](https://www.youtube.com/watch?v=sfVrW9tleGA)".

-[2] They are now based in the Nashville area and have been for some years.

 [3] They may have already been doing regular shows on StageIt.